c-quilo/adversarial-AE-LSTM/README.md

 # adversarial-AE-LSTM
-Using adversarial training to improve forecasts of data-driven surrogate models
+Using adversarial training to improve forecasts of data-driven surrogate models of CFD simulations